Giftify Inc.: Giftify, Inc. Announces Smart Savings Solution for Popular GLP-1 Diabetes and Weight Loss Medications

 CardCash.com to Offer Cost-Effective Solutions for High-Demand GLP-1 Medications as Prescription Drug Market Grows

-SCHAUMBURG, IL / ACCESS Newswire / February 20, 2025 / Giftify, Inc. (NASDAQ:GIFT) (the "Company"), the owner and operator of CardCash.com and Restaurant.com, and a leader in the incentives and rewards industry, today announced that CardCash.com is offering consumers smart saving solutions for high-cost GLP-1 weight loss prescription medications like Ozempic (semaglutide) from Novo Nordisk and Zepbound (tirzepatide) from Eli Lilly.
+Schaumburg, Illinois, Feb 21, 2025 - (ACN Newswire) - Giftify, Inc. (NASDAQ:GIFT) (the "Company"), the owner and operator of CardCash.com and Restaurant.com, and a leader in the incentives and rewards industry, today announced that CardCash.com is offering consumers smart saving solutions for high-cost GLP-1 weight loss prescription medications like Ozempic (semaglutide) from Novo Nordisk and Zepbound (tirzepatide) from Eli Lilly.

 CardCash.com, Giftify's secondary gift card exchange platform, provides consumers with an innovative approach to reduce rising out-of-pocket expenses for increasingly popular GLP-1 medications.
 The strategy leverages discounted pharmacy gift cards from major retailers including CVS and Walgreens.